 1973 AMPEG V4-B

-Other 1973 V4B characteristics: Aluminum D shaft knobs, two input jacks, black rocker switches, three black metal power switches, two small round power lights, silver grille cloth with no badge logo, two prong power cord and outlet, fuse, white silkscreening, Magnavox manufacturing, serial number sticker on the back, impedance switch, two metal cord wraps, black painted chassis, black transformers, tubes, black capacitors, vinyl handle, black vinyl covering applied over black painted wooden box, four rubber feet, four chassis connector bolts, literature.
+Other 1973 V4B characteristics: "Blackline" silkscreened graphics, aluminum D shaft knobs, two input jacks, black rocker switches, three black metal power switches, two small round power lights, silver grille cloth, plastic badge logo, two prong power cord and outlet, fuse, white silkscreening, Magnavox manufacturing, serial number sticker on the back, impedance switch, two metal cord wraps, black painted chassis, black transformers, tubes, black capacitors, vinyl handle, black vinyl covering applied over black painted wooden box, four rubber feet, four chassis connector bolts, literature.

 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1973 serial numbers are 2501x and 2914x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.